michaeldsim/cell-bot/README.md

 # cell-bot
 This is a Discord Bot that I created for my own personal Discord server using JDA.
+I no longer update this bot.